sheydenreich/threepoint/README.md

 $r, u,$ and $v$ are the triangle parameters defined by Jarvis+(2004) and implemented in `treecorr`.
 See here for their definition: [https://rmjarvis.github.io/TreeCorr/_build/html/correlation3.html](https://rmjarvis.github.io/TreeCorr/_build/html/correlation3.html).
 By default, the triangle center is set as the centroid, to ensure compatibility with the definitions in `treecorr` (Jarvis+2004).
 This can be deactivated when disabling the flag `CONVERT_TO_CENTROID` in the file `gamma.cuh`.

+### Calculation of covariance of aperture statistics

+#### Required Input

+The calculation requires the following input:

+* A parameter file containing the cosmological parameters (see `exampleCosmology.param` for an example)
+* A parameter file containing the aperture radii for which the statistics shall be calculated in arcmin (see `exampleThetas.dat` for an example)
+* The redshift distribution of source galaxies (see `exampleNz.dat` for an example)
+* An Output directory
+* A parameter file containing the survey fieldsize, shape noise, galaxy density and area (see `exampleCovariance.param`for an example)
+* A Boolean for each covariance term that can be calculated (7 different terms can be calculated simultaneously)
+* The survey geometry, which can be  one of `square`, `infinite`, `circle` and `rectangle`

+#### Output

+The code writes the desired covariance terms into ASCII files in the output directory.
+Each number in the file is one element of the covariance term.

 <!-- LICENSE -->

 ## License